sforteln/Playground/README.md

 ## Playground
 ==========

-These are random proof on concept projects/me playing around with idea to figure out if its work pursuing in a more concerted manner.
+These are random proof on concept projects/me playing around with an idea to figure out if its work pursuing in a more concerted manner.